BabylonJS/Documentation/content/How_To/material/Material_plugins.md

  */
 class BlackAndWhitePluginMaterial extends BABYLON.MaterialPluginBase {
     constructor(material) {
+        // the second parameter is the name of this plugin.
-        // last parameter is a priority, which lets you define the order multiple plugins are run. super(material, "BlackAndWhite", 200);
+        // the third one is a priority, which lets you define the order multiple plugins are run.
+Lower numbers run first.
+        // the fourth one is a list of defines used in the shader code. super(material, "BlackAndWhite", 200, { "BLACKANDWHITE": false });

         // we need to mark the material this.markAllAsDirty = material._dirtyCallbacks[BABYLON.Constants.MATERIAL_AllDirtyFlag];